-John Hanning Speke
+John Hanning Speke, 1827-1864.

-Speke accompanied Burton on his 1854-5 Somali Expedition, then again on the 1857-9 East Africa expedition, which aimed to find the sources of the Nile.
+Speke accompanied Richard Francis Burton on his 1854-5 Somali Expedition, then again on the 1857-9 East Africa expedition, which aimed to find the sources of the Nile.
 The expedition discovered Lake Tanganyika in 1858, and explored part of its extent.
 Speke supposed that Lake Victoria, which he discovered and named, while off on a foray of his own to the North of the chief route of the expedition, was the source of the Nile.

 Articles